SSLcom/servercert/docs/BR.md

         2. Process ID of 0 to 32767, inclusive; and
         3. All RSA and ECDSA Public Key lengths supported by the CA; and
         4. rnd, nornd, and noreadrnd OpenSSL random file state.
-    3. In the case of Close Primes vulnerability (https://fermatattack.secvuln.info/), the CA SHALL reject weak keys identified within 100 rounds using Fermat’s factorization method.
+    3. In the case of Close Primes vulnerability (https://fermatattack.secvuln.info/), the CA SHALL reject weak keys which can be factored within 100 rounds using Fermat’s factorization method.

     Suggested tools for checking for weak keys can be found here: https://cabforum.org/resources/tools/